nicklvsa/shorturl/README.md

 ./run-tests.sh
 </pre>

-If you are unable to run a bash script above, you may use the following to run the tests:
+If you are unable to run the above script, you may use the following to run the tests:
 <pre>
 cd tests
 go test -v